ricardojlrufino/whatsapp-history-exporter/README.md

 Tool to export Whatsapp chat history emulating Whatsapp APP, using NodeJS + baileys whatsapp lib.

+_Note: The code has not been extensively tested and needs revisions, but the basic functional part is OK._

 # Init

 > yarn install

+## Extract data customization

+Edit SyncConfig in `src/extract.ts`, to control exporter  ..

-## Expor only contacs in list (optional)
+**Expor only contacs in list (optional):**

-create a file named 'includeList.txt', add numbers , one per line.
+create a file named 'includeList.txt', add numbers one per line.

 # Extract Messages (to JSON)